Fad diets seem to pop up like dandelions in spring. Everywhere.

 Quick weight loss

-Many fad diets suggest that you’ll only need to follow them for a certain number of weeks or months.
+Many fad diets suggest you’ll only need to follow them for a certain number of weeks or months.
 Stick to slow, steady weight loss or you are more likely to regain the weight quickly after the diet ends.

 No need to exercise